algolia-samples/about/guidelines/README.md

 We want to make it as easy as possible to get started with a sample app.
 To avoid wrestling with database administration, use a simple local database with broad support, for example, [SQLite](https://www.sqlite.org/index.html).

-To make it even easier to use a sample app, provide some sample data for users to get started.
+To make it even easier, provide some sample data for users to get started.

 ## Use continous integration